darth-veitcher/python-lambda-logistics/README.md

 These packages require that the libraries are compiled for amazon's version of linux (which is executing the code on your behalf).

-Not helpful if your development machine isn't running AWS Linux...
+Not helpful if, like me, your development machine isn't running AWS Linux...

+Some of the main libraries this has helped me so far with packaging:

+* SQLAlchemy
+* Pandas
+* NumPy

 ## Underlying Process
 `pll` aims to simplify the above by automating the build of your `requirements.txt` file in a `Docker` image of